The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

-Our sampling procedure generates exogenous variation both on the goods which are recommended and those about which beliefs are elicited.
-Since, absent an intervention, the 8 goods with highest platform-predicted quality are recommended, recommending the top 8 goods from the recommendation set according to noisy predicted quality (Steps 2 and 5) allows us to retain platform credibility by having meaningful recommendations while exogenously varying which goods are recommended.\footnote{ In particular, the variance of the additive noise was set to generate enough variation in the set of presented movies, without compromising the platform's necessity of keeping recommendations meaningful for the consumers.
-In consultation with the platform's experts, variance of Gaussian additive noise was set to $.2$. }$^{,}$\footnote{ In order to validate that recommendations retained credibility, we conduct a difference-in-differences analysis between the set of targeted users that opted into the study versus those that opted not to participate.
-We find no evidence that the consumption rate of the opted in consumers was lower than those who opted not to be in the experiment. } As recommended goods are of high predicted quality, our sampling procedure elicits beliefs on goods of similar predicted quality in the exposure-only set (Step 3).
+The algorithm underlying the predicted rating remained the same.
+Recommendations are therefore credible, as these refer to goods with higher predicted value on average (Steps 2 and 5).
+As recommended goods are of high predicted value, our sampling procedure elicits beliefs on goods of similar predicted value in the consideration-only set (Step 3).
 This, together with having beliefs about goods being elicited in two subsequent periods (Step 4), enables us to identify how recommendations impact beliefs.
-Finally, by randomly selecting two goods from the exposure-only set to elicit beliefs on (Step 4), we are able to learn consumers' beliefs about goods on a broader subset of the attribute space.
+By randomly selecting two goods from the consideration-only set to elicit beliefs on (Step 4), we learn consumers' beliefs about goods for a broader part of the domain.

+Finally, we note that this procedure also allows us to isolate the effects of forced consideration.
+Specifically, we leverage the unavoidable fact that eliciting beliefs about a good's match value requires exposing consumers to that good to identify the effect of consideration by comparing outcomes for goods in the consideration-only set and those in the control set.\footnote{ We highlight that, via our elicitation survey, our consideration manipulation unambiguously makes the consumer aware of and actively consider the good in question, whereas on the platform consumers may overlook or ignore some recommendations and thus not actively consider them \citep{ZhaoChangHarperKonstan2016}.
+Hence, our estimates likely represent an upper bound on the effect of consideration. }